Skip to content

 Answer: 13 days, from October 16 to October 28, 1962.
 President Kennedy was briefed on Soviet missiles in Cuba on October 16; Khrushchev agreed to remove them on October 28.

-Why it stumps people: The number feels low for an event that nearly ended civilization.
+For something that nearly ended civilization, the count feels far too small.
 Thirteen days.
-The entire arc from discovery to resolution took less than two weeks.
-Robert Kennedy titled his memoir Thirteen Days, which is the most famous source for this answer.
+The whole arc, from discovery to resolution, ran under two weeks.
+Robert Kennedy even titled his memoir Thirteen Days, the most famous source for the answer.

 30. What year did women first vote in a national election?
 (Medium)